Move-In Checklist

 Requesting an Assignment Change

-There will be a period at the end of September when residents can submit Assignment Change Requests, but only a limited number of changes will be possible due to a lack of available spaces.
+There will also be a period at the end of September when residents can submit Assignment Change Requests, but only a limited number of changes will be possible as available spaces are limited.

 Important!
 Your move-in reservation will automatically be deleted if your room/building assignment is changed.
 You must make a new move-in reservation if your assignment is changed (even if your new assignment is in the same building).